ramvsiva/plantuml_generator/README.md

 - **Training Setup**: Configures training parameters, the model, and the tokenizer for training.
 - **Model Training**: Manages the training process including evaluations, logging, and saving the model.
 - **Push to Hub**: After training, the model and tokenizer are pushed to the Hugging Face Model Hub for accessibility.

+## client

+Install necessary Python packages for LLM training and FastAPI backend.
+Install necessary JavaScript packages for ReactJS/NextJS frontend.

+The client contains a React App, including Redux and middleware configurations, to send requests to the server and display the image.
+If there is no UML diagram in the response, text is displayed instead.
+#### Setup
+1) Ensure Node.js installed.
+2) Install necessary JavaScript packages by using the command npm i after navigating in to the folder